Gardening: Ancient times

 Forest gardening, a forest-based food production system, is the world's oldest form of gardening.
-Forest gardens originated in prehistoric times along jungle-clad river banks and in the wet foothills of monsoon regions.
-In the gradual process of families improving their immediate environment, useful tree and vine species were identified, protected and improved while undesirable species were eliminated.
-Eventually foreign species were also selected and incorporated into the gardens.

 After the emergence of the first civilizations, wealthy individuals began to create gardens for aesthetic purposes.
 Ancient Egyptian tomb paintings from the New Kingdom (around 1500 BC) provide some of the earliest physical evidence of ornamental horticulture and landscape design; they depict lotus ponds surrounded by symmetrical rows of acacias and palms.
-A notable example of ancient ornamental gardens were the Hanging Gardens of Babylon—one of the Seven Wonders of the Ancient World —while ancient Rome had dozens of gardens.
+A notable example of ancient ornamental gardens was the Hanging Gardens of Babylon—one of the Seven Wonders of the Ancient World —while ancient Rome had dozens of gardens.

-Wealthy ancient Egyptians used gardens for providing shade.
+Wealthy ancient Egyptians used gardens to provide shade.
 Egyptians associated trees and gardens with gods, believing that their deities were pleased by gardens.
 Gardens in ancient Egypt were often surrounded by walls with trees planted in rows.
 Among the most popular species planted were date palms, sycamores, fig trees, nut trees, and willows.
 These gardens were a sign of higher socioeconomic status.
 In addition, wealthy ancient Egyptians grew vineyards, as wine was a sign of the higher social classes.
 Roses, poppies, daisies and irises could all also be found in the gardens of the Egyptians.

-Assyria was also renowned for its beautiful gardens.
-These tended to be wide and large, some of them used for hunting game—rather like a game reserve today—and others as leisure gardens.
+Assyria was renowned for its beautiful gardens.
+These tended to be wide and large, some of them used for hunting game, rather like a game reserve today, and others as leisure gardens.
 Cypresses and palms were some of the most frequently planted types of trees.

 Gardens were also available in Kush.
-In Musawwarat es-Sufra, the Great Enclosure dated to the 3rd century BC included splendid gardens.
+In Musawwarat es-Sufra, the Great Enclosure, dated to the 3rd century BC, included splendid gardens.

 Ancient Roman gardens were laid out with hedges and vines and contained a wide variety of flowers—acanthus, cornflowers, crocus, cyclamen, hyacinth, iris, ivy, lavender, lilies, myrtle, narcissus, poppy, rosemary and violets—as well as statues and sculptures.
 Flower beds were popular in the courtyards of rich Romans.